This is a school photograph taken in the summer 1956 of my class at Far Cotton County Primary School.

 6 Freddy Church: An opinionated individualist, whom we conformists thought slightly crazy.
 I have no idea what became of Freddy in later life; but if he found his natural calling, he is now a radio talk-show host.

 7 Martin Draper: Bright and dependable.
 He would have made an excellent army officer.
-In fact I think he went into the local police force.
+In fact he went into the local police force, eventually retiring with the rank of Chief Inspector.

 8 John Watts: Smart and interesting, but a bit of an Eeyore.